 Before accessing the BA/BS-DDS Supplemental Application, you must first complete an online application for undergraduate admission to the University of Colorado Denver.

 ***Please note, if you have completed CU Succeed, concurrent registration, or Pre-Collegiate courses at any CU Institution, you need to complete the undergraduate application for first-time students.
 Instructions for completing the CU Denver Undergraduate Application are available on the CU Denver Undergraduate Admissions Web page at:

-To schedule an informational appointment with a CU Denver Admissions representative and a tour of the downtown campus, please complete and submit the campus tour request form found at:
+To schedule an informational appointment with a CU Denver Admissions representative and a virtual tour of the downtown campus, please viist the following site to select an available date from the calendar:

 *Note: A completed undergraduate application consists of the following: